ayrton-amaral/JavaScript-HTML-CSS-Pok-dex/README.md

 ## Overview

 The 'Pokédex Web Application' is a web development project that serves as a comprehensive Pokédex for the Pokémon game.
-It utilizes the PokeAPI as a data source to provide information about various Pokémon.
-The project was created by Ayrton Senna Seraphim do Amaral and developed in January 2024.
+It utilizes the PokéAPI as a data source to provide information about various Pokémon.
+The project was developed by me, Ayrton Senna Seraphim do Amaral, in January 2024.

 ## Features